Kayoshi-dev/salitag/README.md

 - [x] Improve the app UI

 - [x] Generate the Open Graph dynamically with Satori

+- [x] Add pronunciation for the word of the day

 - [ ] Dynamically change provider and url of the prisma.schema